-If the stove top just needs an extra scrub to clean up Thanksgiving dinner, but now this is the week of Christmas, then go for it.
+If the stove top and oven need an extra scrub to clean up Thanksgiving’s dinner, but now this is the week of Christmas, then go for it.

 Trust me, it is better to take your time and do things right, and right this first time.

 Remember, this first cleaning is your first impression.
 There are no repeats.
 This is the time to be clear, focused, on-time, prepared in every way, and ready to work.

 (By the way, if your residential cleaning service has not added additional cleaning to your current house cleaning customers, consider doing so.
 It gives you the opportunity MAKE MORE MONEY and ENCOURAGE CUSTOMER SATISFACTION, all at once.
 If you enter the FREE deep cleaning challenge, I will walk you through this simple process.)

 The second reason why you should charge more for the first professional house cleaning is the extra material.

 Since we have established the first cleaning as a “deep” cleaning, you will use more supplies than with the following routine cleanings.

 Case in point.
 If your customer requested window and patio door cleaning, you would fully clean each panel for the first cleaning.
 However, for routine maintenance, you may only have to spot wipe.
 See, there’s a difference in time and material.